2i2c-org/infrastructure/docs/contributing/code-review.md

   make sure you push a PR with the change *and merge it quickly* to make sure that the changes are persisted across future deploys.
 Self merging is acceptable here, although this general class of changes should be limited as much as possible.

+## Self-merging as a partner

+In some cases, as part of our shared responsibility model, we have granted merge rights to partner engineers.
+Ideally, they would be only allowed to merge PRs related to their own cluster - we currently do not have an automatic way of enforcing this.

+They *may* self-merge if they want to, provided the following conditions are met:

+1. They have cloud access to the cluster, and are confident of being able to either debug the issues that may arise from the *particular* change they are making, or be able to revert it.
+2. The change *only* touches files inside the `config/clusters/<cluster-name>` directory for their cluster.
+3. The change is fairly routine, and not a super novel configuration.
+This is hard to quantify, but here are some examples of *routine* changes:
+   - Adding a new hub that looks exactly like other hubs in the cluster
+   - Changing resources provided to the hub
+   - Adding / removing admin users
+   - Changing profile options available to the hub

+   Here are some examples of *novel* configuration:
+   - Adding python code to `hub.extraConfig` to enable new functionality, such as adding a postgres database to each user pod.
+   - Significant alterations to the shape of the user pod, such as setting `singleuser.extraContainers`.
+   - Modifications to how NFS home directory storage is managed.

+   The goal here is that 2i2c is ultimately responsible for the configuration, so we do not want it to get too funky without us knowing about it.
+If you think what you are doing *might* be funky, err on the side of asking for review!

 ## Changing authentication related configuration